SublimeApple/dave.-/content/posts/hotel-tonight-prices.md

 - /img/hotel.jpg
 ---

 Somehow, I've always liked the idea of Hotel Tonight.
 For those who don't know about Hotel Tonight, it's an app where you can book last-second hotel rooms.
 The idea revolves around the perishability of hotel rooms and Revenue Managers wanting to increase RevPAR (Revenue Per Available Room).
-Hotel Tonight has been quite successful, so much that in fact that it was acquired by Airbnb for $400 Million.
+Hotel Tonight has been quite successful, so much in fact that it was acquired by Airbnb for $400 Million.

-Whenever I'm travelling and know I'll need a room - I tend to go for Hotel Tonight, but I always wonder how long I should wait to book?
+Whenever I'm travelling and know I'll need a room, I tend to go for Hotel Tonight.
+But I always wonder how long I should wait to book?
 Should I wait as long as possible?
 Should I book now, to make sure I'll definitely get a room?
 During the day I'll reload the app various times, but completely forget what the previous prices were.
 So I decided to use my free 1H compute power on scrapinghub to get some data on the matter.

 I made a simple (extremely simple) scrapy spider to scrape the prices for hotels in Lisbon, listed on Hotel Tonight: